A New Opera by Margaret Atwood and Tobin Stokes

 City Opera announces the appointment of Cameron Mackenzie, assistant stage director; Jayson Mclean, production manager; Ingrid Turk, stage manager; Marianne Nicolson, set and visual design; Mara Gottler, costume design; John Webber, lighting design; Lorna Brown, research consultant; Lindsay Katsitsakaste Delaronde, advisor; David Boothroyd, coach and pianist; Jim Littleford, orchestra contractor; Charles Barber, music director and conductor.

-We gratefully acknowledge the assistance of Tom Lee Music, Steinway & Sons, the late Prof Abraham Rogatnick, Accent Inns, Georgina M Brunette, Margaret E Prang, Alexandra Volkoff, the Audain Foundation, Heffel Fine Art Galleries, the estate of Kitty Heller, the McLean Foundation of Toronto, the Leon and Thea Koerner Foundation, the Hamber Foundation, the Vancouver Foundation, British Columbia Gaming Grants, Stern Partners Inc, the BC Arts Council, the Vancouver Parks Board and Stanley Park125, the SFU Vancity Office of Community Engagement, and a generous music workshop grant from the City of Vancouver.
+We gratefully acknowledge the assistance of Tom Lee Music, Steinway & Sons, the late Prof Abraham Rogatnick, Accent Inns, Georgina M Brunette, Carolyn McAskie, Margaret E Prang, Alexandra Volkoff, the Audain Foundation, Heffel Fine Art Galleries, the estate of Kitty Heller, the McLean Foundation of Toronto, the Leon and Thea Koerner Foundation, the Hamber Foundation, the Vancouver Foundation, British Columbia Gaming Grants, Stern Partners Inc, the BC Arts Council, the Vancouver Parks Board and Stanley Park125, the SFU Vancity Office of Community Engagement, and the Department of Cultural Services at the City of Vancouver.